AllenInstitute/EM_aligner_python/README.md

 alternately, ignore sourceme.sh and change the client_scripts in the input jsons to point to your own version of the render scripts

 ## montage
+align the images of each tissue section to each other. sections are treated independently.
 ```
 for z in zlist:
     assemble from montage_matches(z)